Item added to cart

 None of these thoughts or questions are inherently bad, but when you’re overwhelmed and consumed by these daily stressors, it’s hard to feel like you can gain control over them to operate more calmly and efficiently.
 Sometimes, the best way to calm down is to take a step back from your checklist and find a moment to quiet your mind with a meditative practice.
 We know it’s easier said than done!
 It takes practice to learn how to effectively use meditation to begin reaping the benefits.

 Physical and mental stressors can elevate levels of the stress hormone cortisol, which stimulates the release of inflammatory chemicals called cytokines.
-These chemicals further contribute to fatigue, issues with sleep, and general anxiety and depression.
-A study published in Brain, Behavior, and Immunity found that mindful meditation reduced the inflammatory response, helping those who practice find relief from psychological and physical symptoms of distress.
+These chemicals can further contribute to fatigue, issues with sleep, and general anxiety and depression.
+A recent study found that mindful meditation can help to reduce inflammatory responses, helping those who practice find relief from psychological and physical symptoms of distress.

 Another study found that meditation can help people find calmness and alleviate anxiety, helping activate a better connection to our autonomic nervous system, the system responsible for our heart rate, digestion, and the “fight or flight” response.
-By practicing meditation, we can activate the neural structures involved in the control of this system, allowing the body to learn how to calm itself more efficiently.
+By practicing meditation, we can activate the neural structures involved in the control of the autonomic nervous system, allowing the body to learn how to calm itself more efficiently.

 When it comes to cognitive benefits, meditation and breathing exercises can help sharpen your mind and strengthen your focus while conducting tasks.
 A study by Trinity College Dublin determined a link between meditative breathing and the natural chemical messenger in the brain called noradrenaline.
 This chemical acts as a “brain fertilizer" that is released when we are feeling challenged, curious, or focused.